napframework/thirdparty/README.md

 - For NAP compilation instructions visit: [https://github.com/napframework/nap](https://github.com/napframework/nap)

+## Deprecated

+Starting with NAP 0.6 this repository is no longer required - all thirdparty dependencies are included.
+Only NAP 0.5.X and earlier versions still require this repo.

 ## Third-Party Compilation

 Linkage should be dynamic and not violate the MPL2.0 license policy.
 Static linkage is discouraged unless recommended by the third-party library or when a NAP application, that uses the module, doesn't require the library to link and run.
 In that case all third-party code is compiled into the module when NAP is packaged.
 Third-party dependencies must work cross-platform and must be compiled using: